MyraReeves/Tuxedo/README.md

 <br>

-## 1️⃣ Lab Instructions for HTML-Only Website from Scratch:
+## 1️⃣ Step 1 - HTML-Only Website from Scratch:

 Requirements
 * Partner up.
 Decide on a topic for the web site you want to build.
 Each person will be responsible for 1 page of the site.